mseri/blog/content/posts/56-panel-on-the-future-of-higher-education.md

 My starting assumption comes from a quote from a book, "Calling bullshit: the art of skepticism in a data-drive world", published by Carl Bergstrom in 2020:

-> Even the most educated and savvy consumer of information is easily misled in today's complex information exosystem.
+> Even the most educated and savvy consumer of information is easily misled in today's complex information ecosystem.

 I am sure most of you can agree that it is very easy nowadays to get confused by the current information overload.
 Let me quote another book, the last, one I promise.
 This is older and predates social media; at the time the issue was misinformation via the newspapers.
 The book is from 1996, by John Allen Paulos, "A mathematician reads the newspaper".

 > There are so many ways in which events, organisations and we ourselves may be linked that it is almost impossible to believe the significance of all of them.
 Yet many do, sometimes arguing that the probability of all of this or that coincidence is so low that it must mean something.
-Such people fail to realize that though is unlikely that _any_ particular sequence of events specified beforehand will occurr, there is a high probability that _some_ remarkable sequence of events will be observed subsequently.
+Such people fail to realize that though is unlikely that _any_ particular sequence of events specified beforehand will occur, there is a high probability that _some_ remarkable sequence of events will be observed subsequently.

 The book goes on to give an exercise (and many examples.
 You can try it yourselves.
 Dream up a coincidence-inspired theory and support it with as much circumstantial and adventitious evidence as you can find.
 You will be surprised how easy it is to come up with crazy stories and back them up by random facts!

 It is, indeed, remarkably easy to provide reasonably sounding data and reasoning  to instil doubts in our minds.
-We are all failable on this and I am sure we can all think of examples where we thought we knew better but we ended up being fooled.
+We are all fallible on this and I am sure we can all think of examples where we thought we knew better but we ended up being fooled.

 If you add this to our unconscious biases, e.g. the confirmation bias, we have a really hard job in front of us.

-I think, thoughm, that being aware of our limitations can five us an advantage.
+I think, though, that being aware of our limitations can five us an advantage.
 Achieving this kind of awareness should already happen in school, but it is also part of our duty as higher education institutions to keep pursuing it.
 But how can we do that?
 I don't think there is any obvious answer, especially thinking at our sever time limitations.

 The "easy" step, where possible, is probably to integrate media and information literacy in the curriculum (if this is not already the case) and _keep it up to date with the technological advances_ (which is arguably very hard).